Morphine: Gene expression

-Studies have shown that morphine can alter the expression of a number of genes.
+Studies have shown that morphine can alter the expression of several genes.
 A single injection of morphine has been shown to alter the expression of two major groups of genes, for proteins involved in mitochondrial respiration and for cytoskeleton-related proteins.

 Effects on the immune system

-Morphine has long been known to act on receptors expressed on cells of the central nervous system resulting in pain relief and analgesia.
-In the 1970s and '80s, evidence suggesting that opioid drug addicts show increased risk of infection (such as increased pneumonia, tuberculosis, and HIV/AIDS) led scientists to believe that morphine may also affect the immune system.
+Morphine has long been known to act on receptors expressed in cells of the central nervous system resulting in pain relief and analgesia.
+In the 1970s and '80s, evidence suggesting that people addicted to opioids show an increased risk of infection (such as increased pneumonia, tuberculosis, and HIV/AIDS) led scientists to believe that morphine may also affect the immune system.
 This possibility increased interest in the effect of chronic morphine use on the immune system.

-The first step of determining that morphine may affect the immune system was to establish that the opiate receptors known to be expressed on cells of the central nervous system are also expressed on cells of the immune system.
+The first step in determining that morphine may affect the immune system was to establish that the opiate receptors known to be expressed on cells of the central nervous system are also expressed on cells of the immune system.
 One study successfully showed that dendritic cells, part of the innate immune system, display opiate receptors.
 Dendritic cells are responsible for producing cytokines, which are the tools for communication in the immune system.
 This same study showed that dendritic cells chronically treated with morphine during their differentiation produce more interleukin-12 (IL-12), a cytokine responsible for promoting the proliferation, growth, and differentiation of T-cells (another cell of the adaptive immune system) and less interleukin-10 (IL-10), a cytokine responsible for promoting a B-cell immune response (B cells produce antibodies to fight off infection).